PATIENT RESOURCES

 • Monitoring:

-• Patients begun on ACTIMMUNE before age 1 year should receive monthly assessments of liver function.
+• Patients begun on ACTIMMUNE before the age of 1 year should receive monthly assessments of liver function.
 If severe hepatic enzyme elevations develop, ACTIMMUNE dosage should be modified

 • Monitor renal function regularly when administering ACTIMMUNE in patients with severe renal insufficiency; accumulation of interferon gamma-1b may occur with repeated administration.
 Renal toxicity has been reported in patients receiving ACTIMMUNE

-• ACTIMMUNE should be used during pregnancy only if the potential benefit outweighs the potential risk to the fetus
+• ACTIMMUNE should be used during pregnancy only if the potential benefit to the patient outweighs the potential risk to the fetus

-• Use of ACTIMMUNE by lactating mothers is not recommended.
-ACTIMMUNE or nursing should be discontinued dependent on the importance of the drug to the mother
+• It is not known if ACTIMMUNE is excreted in human milk, so either ACTIMMUNE or nursing should be discontinued dependent on the importance of the drug to the patient

-• Long-term effects of ACTIMMUNE on fertility are not known
+• In younger patients, long-term effects of ACTIMMUNE on fertility are not known

 DRUG INTERACTIONS